 Various software is used on a computer and is uninstalled on a regular basis.
 Even after uninstalling them, often the registry keys stay intact.
 This is done to make sure if the same software installed again, it would automatically change its settings according to the last used ones.
 But as a by-product, the registry becomes heavier with lots of unused and unnecessary registry keys and values.
 After a virus or malware attack, there might be significant changes in the registry which makes it easier to take over the computer.

 The present computers come with smart solutions to these problems and can resolve them automatically but sometimes a registry cleaner can also be a good option.
 A registry cleaner scans the registry for unused entries which have no use presently, and also harmful entries caused by malware.
-Then it cleans that registry, free up space and prepares a better condition for the pc.
+Then it cleans that registry, free up space, and prepares a better condition for the pc.

 There is much software on the internet that can perform such tasks.
 One of these can be used to clean up the registry.
 But always make sure to use trusted apps because a faulty registry cleaner can do more harm than benefitting the computer.
 Also, make sure to scan the downloaded programs for viruses prior to installing.

-Cautions Regarding Registry Editing
+Cautions Regarding Editing the Windows Registry

 Changing the registry keys and values may bring many solutions but the wrong step can make it a lot difficult.
-Editing registry is a type of coding, which will not work and can also malfunction if the spellings, syntaxes or paths are wrong.
+Editing registry is a type of coding, which will not work and can also malfunction if the spellings, syntaxes, or paths are wrong.
 In some cases, it can do fatal harms too.
 Always perform a backup before editing the registries.

-Registry editing is an advanced way to access the features that are hidden from normal users.
+Editing the Windows registry is an advanced way to access the features that are hidden from normal users.
 A piece of proper knowledge about the syntaxes and procedures of editing registry can grant innumerable possibilities for a user prior to maintaining cautions.
 This article covers the basics of how to edit the registry.
 Different codes are provided on the internet for different purposes.